ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 Check For Understanding.
 What happens if you enter "Dwayne The Rock Johnson"?

->The keyword if executes or skips a statement depending on the value of a Boolean expression.
-The deciding expression is written after the keyword, between parentheses, followed by the statement to execute.
+The value of the Boolean expression determines whether the keyword if executes or skips its code.
+The deciding expression is written after keyword if, between parentheses.
+Wrapped between following curly brackets is all code pending conditional execution.
->The isNaN function is a standard JavaScript function that returns true only if the argument it is given is NaN.
-The Number function happens to return NaN when you give it a string that doesn’t represent a valid number.
-Thus, the condition translates to “unless theNumber is not-a-number, do this”. -Eloquent JavaScript

 Check For Understanding.
 What happened to the alert?
+What is the isNaN function?

 ##If-else
-Often, a programmer wants both (a) code that executes when a condition holds true AND (b) different code that executes when a condition holds false.
+Often, a programmer wants both (a) code that executes when a condition holds true AND (b) different code to executes when a condition holds false.
 The else keyword can be used with if to create two separate, alternate execution paths.

 ```javascript
 let theNumber = Number(prompt("Pick a number", ""));